Seating at Cushing Memorial Ampitheatre

 If you’d like to take a relaxing ride up and not carry a cooler, the following options are available in the Theatre Village Area:

-- Mountain Play Café serves a selection of BBQ items from Pitmaster Forrest Murray, Jr. (To Be Confirmed for 2023)
+- Mountain Play Café serves a selection of BBQ items from Pitmaster Forrest Murray, Jr.

 - Mill Valley Rotary Club offers hot beverages & cold beverages, ice cream desserts, and snacks for your picnic.
 Proceeds go toward the Rotary’s selected charity.